Heiner000/wdd131/scratchpad.md

 Use a input of type text for the user to enter their name.
 Add the id and name attributes.
 The user name entry is optional.

+Form Submission Button
+Use a input of type submit with an appropriate value that indicates the form action purpose.